 Keep the focus off food

-Although there’s usually a lot of focus on food, the holidays are about the reconnecting with family and friends.
+Although there’s usually a lot of focus on food, the holidays are about reconnecting with family and friends.
 Emphasize the holiday traditions that don’t involve food, like decorating, watching holiday movies, or playing cards or games.
 Keep your focus on enjoying quality time with your loved ones, rather than on the menu.

 Related: 6 Strategies to Survive the Holiday Season

-Wishing you the best of health!
+Wishing you the best of health, this holiday season and all year long!

 Joel Fuhrman, M.D. is a board-certified family physician, seven-time New York Times bestselling author and internationally recognized expert on nutrition and natural healing, who specializes in preventing and reversing disease through nutritional methods.
 Dr. Fuhrman coined the term “Nutritarian” to describe his longevity-promoting, nutrient dense, plant-rich eating style.